In this article, we will mention ‘Travel Tips to Nepal’. It will be useful to visitors/tourists to Nepal.

 Comfortable lightweight clothing in natural fabrics such as cotton is advisable for traveling in Nepal.
 The dress code is fairly casual as in most parts of the tropics, but it is advisable to wear a full dress in the evenings against biting insects.

 A lightweight raincoat carrying is good for the rainy season.
-For visiting northern Nepal from November to February where winter already has been approached, we need warm clothes in Nepal.
+For visiting northern Nepal from November to February when winter already has approached, we need warm clothes in Nepal.
 Visitors should not wear shorts, short skirts, or other skimpy clothing when visiting religious buildings and before entering a private home, shoes should be open.